AR-DEV-1/AR-DEV-1/README.md

 Hey Mate, I’m AR-DEV-1, your go-to tech guy.
 I’m a programmer, developer, hacker dude, you get the idea. 😎

-This channel is all about tech: from AI tools and coding tips to game development and hardware deep dives.
+This is all about tech: from AI tools and coding tips to game development and hardware deep dives.
 If it’s cutting-edge and exciting, I’m on it.

 💡 What you’ll find here: